laughtersec/GOAD/README.md

 :bookmark: Documentation : [https://orange-cyberdefense.github.io/GOAD/](https://orange-cyberdefense.github.io/GOAD/)

 # WSL issues I faced
-- VMs in VirtualBox are slow and stutter, which possibly causes the playbook to timeout when using winrm.
+- VMs in VirtualBox are slow and stutter, which possibly causes the playbook to timeout when using winrm when connecting to some VMs (dc03 and srv03 in GOAD never timeout)
 - Some solutions here: https://github.com/Orange-Cyberdefense/GOAD/issues/72.
 I applied the changes to globalsettings.ini and workspace/your-instance/inventory_disable_vagrant.
 - Sometimes the wrong IP will be assigned to the VM, so delete all files of that VM from VirtualBox and install via goad.sh again.